aruba-uxi/pyhpeuxi/README.md

 # Further Usage Examples

-The examples below all exclude importing the module and creating the login variable.
-This is described directly below.
-Note, these are just a few examples but there are many API commands available within the UXI SDK.
+These are just a few examples but there are many API functions available within the UXI SDK.

 ## Move an Agent to another Group

 This example requires the Client ID, Client Secret, the Agent Name and the Name of the Group to move the Agent To.
 ``` Python
 # import pyhpeuxi Module
 from pyhpeuxi import *